FAQs

 What is contact improvisation?

-Contact improvisation emerged in 1972, when a group of dancers (including Steve Paxton, Nancy Stark Smith, and Nita Little) began playing with their physical relationships to gravity.
+Contact improvisation emerged in 1972, when a group of dancers – among them Steve Paxton, Nancy Stark Smith, and Nita Little – began playing with their physical relationships to gravity.
 The movement form centers on key principles like sharing weight, finding momentum, falling, moving efficiently, and relating to fellow dancers through physical points of contact.
-Since comfort with physical touch varies, sharing and respecting boundaries is key, whether through words or body language.
 The movement form is also improvisational, meaning that the dance emerges in response to what is happening in the moment.
-In order to improvise, dancers focus on staying present.
-Although contact jams sometimes include music, dancers ‘listen’ more to each other than to external sounds.
+Additional principles and norms of contact improv include:

-I’ve never been to a contact improv class or jam!
+I’m newer to contact improv!
 What do I need to know?

 First of all, you are most welcome to come dance at the Thursday Jam!
 The following information may help you feel more comfortable and better understand what to expect…

-- The class is from 7-8pm and the jam is from 8-11pm.
+• The class is from 7-8pm and the jam is from 8-11pm.
 You can arrive any time!
-Although if you are newer to contact improvisation, we suggest arriving in time for the class to learn material you can explore during the jam.
+Although if you are newer to contact improvisation, we highly suggest arriving in time for the class to learn material you can explore during the jam.

 What is the suggested donation for the jams and classes?